Gordon Hayward NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- The Wizards were 17th in the NBA defensively last season, allowing 114.4 points per game.
+- On defense the Wizards gave up 114.4 points per contest last season, 17th in the NBA.

-- On the glass, the Wizards conceded 43 rebounds per game last season, 12th in the league in that category.
+- On the glass, the Wizards conceded 43 rebounds per contest last year, 12th in the league in that category.

-- In terms of assists, the Wizards were ranked seventh in the NBA defensively last season, giving up 24.8 per game.
+- In terms of assists, the Wizards conceded 24.8 per game last year, ranking them seventh in the NBA.

-- In terms of three-point defense, the Wizards were ranked ninth in the league last year, allowing 12 makes per game.
+- Looking at three-point defense, the Wizards were ninth in the league last year, allowing 12 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!